birkirorri/NGSfilemerger/README.md

 # NGSfilemerger
-This application allows you to merge the files yo need based on the sample and R number.
+This application allows you to merge the files you need based on the sample and R number.
 The comments in the code are in Icelandic since this was made to help my lab save time in their work (which were all icelandic)